Buuchia/CCS_blog/posts/AT1-Journey.md

 First and last point of the shape is not connected so I use `endShape(CLOSE)` to bridge them.

-The shape is still not fully a circle because it needs more points, so change `pts = 100` makes the edge round.
+The shape is still not fully a circle because it needs more points, making the edge rounder.

-To make the flower, we don't want its radius to be 100 throughout the circle, so we add the flower's radius, declaring this variable `f.radius`, to the circle's radius `r`.
+To make the flower, I don't want its radius to be 100 throughout the circle, so I add the flower's radius, declaring this variable `f.radius`, to the circle's radius `r`.

 ```javascript
 x[i] = (r + f_radius) *cos(angle)